-Are you someone who is searching for either a used car or a new one?
-If answered yes, chances are high that you would want to finance your car either from the dealer or from the bank.
-Majority of the cars are usually financed as the drivers can never afford to pay for the new vehicle with cash out of their pockets.
+Are you someone who is searching for a used or new car?
+If you answered yes, chances are high that you would want to finance your car either from the dealer or from the bank.
+The majority of the cars are financed as most drivers can never afford to pay for the new vehicle with cash out of their pockets.
 Hey, but before you sign on the papers at the shop of the dealer, you may wish to consider getting better interest rates by financing your car through a credit union or a bank.

 Who will provide you with a lower rate?